dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 If you made it that far - thank you very much.
 This was my first "personal" blog post, and it is a lot longer than initially anticipated.
-It also took a lot longer to write, mostly because when actually writing down your ideas you get a lot of back-and-forth with yourself, and it's actually hard to stop.
+It also took a lot longer to write, mostly because when actually writing down your ideas you get a lot of back-and-forth with yourself, and it's pretty hard to stop.

 As for the approach itself, I'm interested in feedback - maybe something very